Aalto5G/RealmGateway/DOCUMENTATION.md

 The packet then traverses at least all iptables standard tables and chains, hitting a number of rules that may ACCEPT or DROP the packet, among other options.
 If the incoming packet is ACCEPTed in the qbf-xxxx Linux bridge, it will continue it's way towards the Layer-3 routed interface l3-xxxx, where it will be processed again by the kernel, this time entering a different connection track zone.

+### Packet marking

+Depending on the input interface we can set a mark on the packet to provide scope throughout the rest of the iptables processing.
+This mark can bet set to match with that of the connection tracking zone.
+The packet marking takes place in the table raw and prerouting chain.
+The mark is a 32-bit integer that can be masked.
+For example, we can use the 4-msbit of the 1-msbyte as follows:

+* Zone 1: The packet is marked with 1-msbyte as 0x10/0xF0 -> 0x10000000/0xF0000000
+* Zone 2: The packet is marked with 1-msbyte as 0x20/0xF0 -> 0x20000000/0xF0000000
+* Zone 3: The packet is marked with 1-msbyte as 0x30/0xF0 -> 0x30000000/0xF0000000
+* Zone 4: The packet is marked with 1-msbyte as 0x40/0xF0 -> 0x40000000/0xF0000000

+Additionally, in the case of Linux filtering bridges, we can use the 4-lsbit of the 1-msbyte to indicate the direction of the packet when entering the bridge interface.
+The direction is based on whether the packet is going-to (mark 0) or coming-from the associated Layer-3 routing interface.
+* Zone 1: The packet is not handled by a Linux filtering bridges
+* Zone 2: The packet enters the Linux filtering bridge qbf-wan
+  * qve-phy-wan: The packet is marked with 1-msbyte as 0x00/0x0F -> 0x00000000/0x0F000000
+  * qve-l3-wan:  The packet is marked with 1-msbyte as 0x01/0x0F -> 0x01000000/0x0F000000
+* Zone 3: The packet enters the Linux filtering bridge qbf-lan
+  * qve-phy-lan: The packet is marked with 1-msbyte as 0x00/0x0F -> 0x00000000/0x0F000000
+  * qve-l3-tun:  The packet is marked with 1-msbyte as 0x01/0x0F -> 0x01000000/0x0F000000
+* Zone 4: The packet enters the Linux filtering bridge qbf-tun
+  * qve-phy-tun: The packet is marked with 1-msbyte as 0x00/0x0F -> 0x00000000/0x0F000000
+  * qve-l3-tun:  The packet is marked with 1-msbyte as 0x01/0x0F -> 0x01000000/0x0F000000

 ## Protecting Customer Edge Switching